morris/vanilla-todo/README.md

 Using a library would have been a lot more cost-effective initially.
-However, having a customized implementation paid off once I started introducing animations, as both had to be coordinated closely.
+However, having a customized implementation paid off once I started introducing animations as both had to be coordinated closely.
 I can imagine this would have been a difficult problem when using third party code for either.

 The drag & drop implementation is (again) based on DOM events and integrates well with the remaining architecture.
-It's clearly the most complex part of the study, but I was able to implement it without changing existing code besides mounting behaviors and adding event handlers.
+It's clearly the most complex part of the study but I was able to implement it without changing existing code besides mounting behaviors and adding event handlers.